Are you thinking about setting up in Ireland?

 In the UK, control refers to anyone with voting rights or more than 25% of the shares.
 In Ireland, control refers to over 80% ownership.

-If the company has 99 shareholders who are all individuals with equal ownership, we will need to know who has the deciding vote in the company.
-For example, CEO or chairman.
+If the company has 99 shareholders who are all individuals with equal ownership, we will need to know who has the deciding vote in the company—for example, CEO or chairman.

-In Ireland, you register the UBO in the Register of Beneficial Owners (RBO) and in the UK, you register the PSC with Companies House.
+In Ireland, you register the UBO in the Register of Beneficial Owners (RBO) and the UK, you register the PSC with Companies House.

 How do I register for tax?

-Tax registration in Ireland is done through a Form TR1, after your company has registered with the CRO.
+Tax registration in Ireland is done through a Form TR1 after your company has registered with the CRO.

 You can register UK companies for Corporation Tax and as an employer at the same time as registering the company.